kabavol/LMSMonitor/README.md

 On the page displayed select *i2c-tools-dev.tcz* from the dropdown and install

+If your using asupported SPI device you won't needthe I2C tools.

 Alternatively use the following instructions

 ## pCP Install

 SSH to your pCP device.

-cd to the /mnt/mmcblk0p2/tce folder

-and, then type:
+and, then type (copy and paste):

 ```bash
 tce-load -i i2c-tools.tcz